ansible/lightbulb/tools/aws_lab_setup/README.md

 * Three web nodes that coincide with the three nodes in Lightbulb's original design
 * And one node where `haproxy` is installed (via Lightbulb lesson)

-**NOTE**: Because of [a bug introduced in Ansible v2.2.1](https://github.com/ansible/lightbulb/issues/112) you will need to run this provisioner with v2.3.2 or higher.

 ## AWS Setup

 The setup of the environments is done via Ansible playbooks, the actual VMs are set up on AWS.
 The `provision_lab.yml` playbook creates instances, configures them for password authentication and creates an inventory file for each user with their IPs and credentials.
 An instructor inventory file is also created in the current directory which will let the instructor access the nodes of any student by simply targeting the username as a host group.
 The lab is created in `us-east-1` by default.
 Currently the setup only works with `us-east-1`, `us-west-1`, `eu-west-1`, `ap-southeast-1`, `ap-southeast-2`, `ap-south-1` and `ap-northeast-1`.